RomainSanchez/memory/README.md

 }
 ```

-> IMPORTANT: Don't expose sensitives informations in this file !
-It is publicly accessible because the application fetch it with an ajax call at startup.
+> IMPORTANT: Don't expose sensitive information in this file !
+It is publicly accessible as the application fetches it with an ajax call on startup.

 ### Set includes